glasserc/cleff-sandbox/docs/guided-tour.md

   display $ "It was nice talking to you, " ++ name ++ ".
 Hope you enjoy your trip!"
 ```

-Here we introduce the `:>>` operator, which lets us add multiple
-effects.
 We can seamlessly use `readUserFromInteract` here, since
 `Interact` is definitely present, and `readUserFromInteract` does not
 care about the other effects available.
 In other words, effects are
 cumulative.